 Conclusion

-This was a 3-ingredient avocado chocolate pudding with cocoa powder recipe, and as you saw, it’s one of the easiest chocolate desserts ever.
+This was a 3 ingredient avocado chocolate pudding with cocoa powder recipe.
+It is one of the easiest healthy avocado desserts you can make.

 Still, it becomes velvety smooth, thick like mousse, deep in chocolate flavor, and totally customizable based on your cravings.